krambuhl/Backbone.Tendon/README.md

-#Backbone.Fiber
+#Backbone.Tendon

-Backbone.Fiber is a small set of Backbone objects to quickly get off the ground.
-It is a lightweight implimentation inspired by some good parts of Marionette and enough new parts to call it something new.
+Backbone.Tendon is a small set of Backbone objects to quickly get off the ground.
+It is a lightweight implimentation inspired by some good parts of Marionette with enough new parts to call it something new.

-##Backbone.Fiber.View

-A base view that defines an automatic renderer if templates are defined and close and render hooks.

-###Methods

-- __close:__ closes and unbinds events from the view.
-- __setUI:__ Internal method.
-Cache dom elements using the ui hash.
-Implemented using jQuery, but can be overwriten for use with a differnt selector engine.
-- __render:__ Internal method.
-Render and set element object.
-Implemented using handlebars and Template.js wrapper.
-Can be overwritten with custom template engine implimentation.

-###Callbacks

-- __onClose:__ callback function to be called after the close function is called.
-- __onRender:__ callback function to be called after view has been initialized and rendered.

-###Options

-- __ui__: name value pairs of keys and jquery selectors.
-- __template:__ Function or String.
-If template is a function, it will be run with options.globals and view model (if defined) in the render function.

-Backbone.Fiber.Yield
+##Backbone.Tendon.View

+Tendon.View extends Backbone.View with a set of useful utility functions and common patterns for rending models and templates (if defined).

+_By default the render method uses a precompiled handlebars configuration because it integrates into my grunt enivornmnet well, this function can be easily overwriten to use any templating language._

+__Methods__

+- close
+- setUI (Used Internally)
+- render (Used Internally)

+__Callbacks__

+- onClose (Function)
+- onRender (Function)

+__Options__

+- ui (Object)
+- template (Function/String)

+Backbone.Tendon.Yield
 ---------------

-Yield defines a basic interface for adding and removing child nodes.
+Tendon.Yield defines a thin wrapper for adding and removing nested views.
+Utilizes a CRUD like interface for managing child views.
+All methods accept a callback option that is called after action has been complete.

-Backbone.Fiber.Router
+_In the future, I think Tendon.Yield should be a promise based api as it would expose a more useful, convenient set of patterns_

+__Methods__

+- find (String/Function, options)
+- find (view, options)
+- findAll(options)
+- insert (String/Function, view, options)
+- insert (view, options)
+- update (view, String/Function, options)
+- update (String/Function, String/Function, options)
+- remove (view, options)
+- remove (String/Function, options)
+- removeAll (options)

+__Callbacks__

+- onInsert (Function)
+- onUpdate (Function)
+- onRemove (Function)

+__Options__

+- insertPosition: "before" or "after"

+__Events__

+- vent.on("yield:insert", function(yield, view))
+- vent.on("yield:update", function(yield, view))
+- vent.on("yield:remove", function(yield, view))

+Backbone.Tendon.AppRouter
 ---------------

-Fiber.Router is an method-based router that uses Backbone.Wreqw for messaging and deligating application state.
+Tendon.AppRouter is an method-based router that uses [Backbone.Wreqw](https://github.com/marionettejs/backbone.wreqr) for messaging and deligating application state.
+This acts as an automatic message passer for a predefined set of methods.
+Tendon.AppRouter can be used in conjunction with Tendon.Yeild to manage application state.

-###Methods
+__Methods__

+- addMethod (String/Array)
-- __addMethod:__
+- removeMethod (String/Array)

+__Options__

-- __removeMethod:__
+- vent (Required)
-- __addMethod:__
+- methods (Object)

-###Options

-- __methods:__
+- depth (Number)